Fire, Security & Life Safety Systems

 What Are Fire Shutters?

 Fire shutters, also referred to as fire shutter curtains, are a fire safety measure that can be used in commercial and industrial buildings.
+Similar in look to other types of commercial shutter doors, they have specific fire-protection properties.

 They are designed to seal off an area from the rest of the building in order to contain a fire, and stop it from spreading, working in a similar way to a fire door, but using a shutter design.